Shuijing725/Shuijing725.github.io/_pages/about.md

 To achieve **trustworthy human-robot partnership**, my research puts humans at the center of robot learning.
 My work is centered around in-the-wild learning and deployment of human-centered robotics that **communicates** with humans, **collaborates** alongside humans, and **continually adapts** to changes in human environments.

-My long term vision is to establish **a foundamental human-centered robot learning paradigm** that empowers capable and socially aware robot partners in everyday life.
+My long term vision is to establish **a fundamental human-centered robot learning paradigm** that empowers capable and socially aware robot partners in everyday life.
-Advancing human-centered robot learning requires expanding robot capabilities in human-centric tasks, training robots with data that reflect human values, and improving the explainability of robot behaviors.
+Advancing human-centered robot learning requires expanding robot capabilities in collaborative tasks, learning from deployment data that reflects human values, and designing communication interfaces in a user-centric way.

 I advocate for robot learning from the people, with the people, and for the people.